lukepan123/DroneAutoLander/README.md

 4. Adjust the measurement noise (R) based on quality of image, it will likely be worse than the simulation so it is likely that R will need to go up
 5. Disable sim_time usage and any ground_truth diagnostics in main_launch.py
 6. Disable gz_bridge and agv_controller from main_launch.py
-7. Switch camera to webcam mode (need to check if this works)
+7. Switch camera to webcam mode (need to check if this works) - get actual camera parameters!
 8. Ensure that mavlink is outputting mavros messages at greater than 20Hz - if less, the quad will be very unstable!!

 ## Running in Simulator